ndy-s/captcha-ocr-deploy/README.md

 ### Docker Flask Deployment
 To deploy the Flask application on Docker:
-1. Navigate to the `app` folder by running `cd ./app/` in your terminal to move to the app folder.
+1. Navigate to the `app` folder by running `cd app` in your terminal to move to the app folder.
 2. Build the Docker image based on the `Dockerfile.dev` file.
 Run this command:
    ```
    docker build -t captcha-flask-app -f Dockerfile.dev .